Folk arts of Karnataka: Bolak-aat

 Performed by Kodava men in back of an oil lamp in an open field.
 The men hold chavari(yak fur) in one hand and the Kodava short sword (odi-kathi) in the other while performing this dance.
 Regional varieties of this dance exist in which performers dance with the chavari and not the short sword.
 When the odi-kathi is also used, the dance is known as kattiyaata.
 The dudi, an hourglass-shaped drum, provides the rhythm.

 Ummatt-aat

 Performed by Kodava women, who wear traditional Kodava dress with jewelry, adorn their foreheads with kumkuma and dance in a circle to a swinging rhythm, brass cymbals in hand.
 A woman stands at the center holding a pot full of water to represent Kaveri Taayi (Mother Kaveri), whom the Kodavas worship.

 Komb-aat

 While the Bolaak-aat and the Ummatt-aat are celebratory and festive, the Komb-aat is a religious dance.
 It is traditionally performed in temples, but may also be performed in other places.
 Performed by Kodava men, deer horns represent the horns of the krishnamruga (a spotted deer in Kodava legend).
 The dance is performed to rhythmic tunes played on wind instruments and percussion, and includes martial movements representing techniques used by the Kodavas in warfare.

+Hutthari Kolata

+Huthari Kolata is a form of stick dance performed by Koadavas during ' Huthari ' festival.